 The academic environment keeps on evolving, and so the advent of online education, which is likely to replace face-to-face classroom, encounters between the tutor and the student.
 Some researchers are of the view that, for the current school system to hold its relevance then the caliber of instructors hired should be of the highest quality available since this corresponds with the future of teaching, which is online education (West & Woessmann, 2003).
 The advent of technology in almost every sector has emphasized the need for online education.
 As an example, accessibility to the internet is so prevalent in many regions such that students of all age groups are enrolling for online programs as opposed to physical classrooms.
 Through time, online education has become one of the most sought after source of knowledge since there is a high sense of flexibility under this platform where the tutor can handle multiple numbers of students in any given session.
 The form of education has reduced the level of interaction between the instructor and the students.
 The impact on results of the students can sometimes get too difficult for the student to absorb knowledge online without practical examples as an average physical classroom (Qiu, Hewitt & Brett, 2012).
-If there is involvement of the students and instructors online, it is more efficiency for the instructor to handle a large number of students than being involved in physical classes.
+If there is involvement of the students and instructors online, it is more efficient for the instructor to handle a large number of students than being involved in physical classes.
 Therefore, it is importance to capitalize the usage of technology to ensure the learning system remains efficient to the students and instructors.

 References